-Students with attendance below 90% may not be eligible to participate in optional college activities e.g. representing the College in co-curricular activities, the Year 13 Graduation Dinner, the School Ball etc. or may have privileges such as Study periods or Botany lunch removed.
-If a student's attendance affects eligibility to participate in such activities, then appeals can be made to the Deputy Principal in charge of monitoring attendance.
+Students with attendance below 90% may not be eligible to participate in optional College activities e.g. representing the College in co-curricular activities, the Year 13 Graduation Dinner, the School Ball etc. or may have privileges such as Study periods or Botany lunch removed.
+If a student's attendance affects eligibility to participate in such activities, then appeals can be made to the Associate Principal.